 This park is also maintained by ASI, but it doesn’t require any tickets.
 There was a lone coconut seller near the gate waiting for tourists to come in.

 In my earlier articles, I have tried to pen down the numerous caves, excavated in hill-scarps and used as temples around the Mahabalipuram hillock.
 The Tiger Cave is a prominent example of this form.
 Just like its counterparts, it was commissioned in the early 8th century by Pallava King Narasimha Varman II also known as Rajshimha.

 The gate led us into a big park surrounded by casuarina trees.
 The Tiger cave is the first structure just after the gate on the right.

 Tiger Cave Mahabalipuram

+From the tiger cave, we drove to one of the oldest surviving lighthouses in South India.
 Thanks for reading.
 Please leave me a comment if you liked the post or follow my story as I visit the old lighthouse in Mahabalipuram.

 Entry to the Tiger cave site is free

 Disclaimer: The information presented in this article is based on the time I visited the premises.
 Note that there might be changes in the prices of merchandise and admission fees that might have occurred after this article was published.
 At times the facility might also be closed for repairs or for variety of other reasons.
 Kindly contact the facility or facilities mentioned in this article directly before visiting.